KTM 300: 1990–1997

 In 1990 KTM got serious and the present-day 300 was born.
-Dubbed the 300 EX/C, its engine delivered very smooth power and did not produce a power hit.
+Dubbed the 300 EXC, its engine delivered very smooth power and did not produce a power hit.
 The bike performed well at low RPMs.
 In the mid-range and the top-end the smooth power delivery allowed the rider control over a wide variety of riding conditions from tight trails to wide open stretches.
 The plush suspension worked well compared to the older GS models.

-The bike was also offered as the 300 DMX, a California desert version.
-These early KTM motors had 297 cc displacement with 72 mm x 73 mm bore/stroke.
+The bike was also offered as the 300 D/XC, a California desert version and as an MX.
+These early KTM motors had 297 cc displacement with 73 mm x 72 mm bore/stroke.
 Still the 300 hadn't reached its full potential.
 Ignition and jetting problems plagued these early models.
 In 1992 the company suffered financial woes and development was slowed.
 The 1993 KTMs had Öhlins USD forks.
 WP forks were also used that year.
 In 1993 Motoplat went out of business, forcing KTM to switch to SEM ignition systems.
 The 1996 model had Marzocchi USD forks and an Öhlins rear shock absorber, a chrome exhaust pipe and silencer, a motor with better performance, increased cooling and stock Boyesen reeds.
 For 1996–97 the bike was offered in a 360 cc version.
 In 1997 KTM switched to Kokusan ignition systems.